 This recipe was inspired by what I think is the perfect bite at Thanksgiving.
 For me that is usually turkey, mashed potatoes, and cranberry sauce.
 If you noticed a trend, I kinda love the sweet & savory combo.
 Sometimes I will even add bread in there to mimic a sandwich.

 Instead of using bread, I stuffed all that into a baked sweet potato.
 I choose spinach, turkey, and cranberry sauce and then drizzled it with a cinnamon tahini sauce (I was never a big fan of gravy).
+My favorite brand of tahini is Soom – if you are looking to try it, use this link to save 10%.
 You can add whatever you want in there though.
 My rendition keeps it paleo and Whole30 approved, but go wild.
 If you don’t eat meat, add chickpeas instead.
 I’m thinking the addition of green bean casserole or stuffing and drizzled with gravy would be pretty epic.
 Happy leftovers my friends!

 Thanksgiving Leftovers Recipe: Stuffed Sweet Potatoes